Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 What Size Solar Panel To Charge a 100Ah Battery?

 Many outdoor lovers opt for a standard 12V 100Ah battery when camping.
-Some still prefer the traditional lead acid batteries, while others opt for a 100Ah lithium battery instead for its multiple perks.
+Some still prefer the traditional lead-acid batteries, while others opt for a 100Ah lithium battery instead for its multiple perks.
 Whichever one you get, you'd need a good set of solar panels if you plan on using solar energy to charge your power pack.

 Now, when you say "good set of solar panels" the first thing that would probably come to your mind is overall quality and performance.
-You want something that can withstand outdoor conditions, easy to install, and preferably with a charging efficiency of 15% to 21%.
+You want something that can withstand outdoor conditions, is easy to install, and preferably with a charging efficiency of 15% to 21%.
 While this is understandable for optimal charging, a lot of solar power users forget that these factors are not all there is to it when it comes to choosing solar panels.

 Whether you have fixed solar panels, flexible solar panels, or solar mats/solar blankets, another thing you always need to take into account is their size.
 You could have the best solar panels and still not achieve maximum charging efficiency because you got the wrong size for the battery pack that you have.

-In fact, sizing your solar panels should be one of the first steps you need to consider before all the extra features you want.
-Luckily, it's quite simple to know what size of solar panels you need as well as what you need to keep in mind if you're going to switch to solar soon.
+In fact, sizing your solar panels should be one of the first steps you need to consider before considering all the extra features you want.
+Luckily, it's quite simple to know what size of solar panels you need, as well as what you need to keep in mind if you're going to switch to solar soon.

 What Size Solar Panel To Charge a 100Ah Battery?